Zoha-Arif/BreathoftheEarth/README.md

 # 🌍 Breath of the Earth

-A text-based adventure game that immerses you in an environmental storytelling experience—navigate the world, uncover secrets, and explore how our actions affect the planet.

----

-## 🎯 Game Concept

 "Breath of the Earth" is a narrative-driven command-line style adventure inspired by environmental themes.
 Players embark on a journey, encounter challenges, and make decisions that shape the world around them.

 ---